 The proposed polarization-insensitive nano-metamaterial sensor offers several advantages over previously reported designs, particularly in its application for detecting circulating cancer exosomes (CCEs).
-Operating across an ultra-wide frequency range of 70 THz to 3 PHz, the sensor achieves an This article has been accepted for publication in IEEE Photonics Journal.
-This is the author's version which has not been fully edited and content may change prior to final publication.
-Citation information: DOI 10.1109/JPHOT.2025.3549946 impressive average absorption efficiency exceeding 97%, as demonstrated in Table 2.
+Operating across an ultra-wide frequency range of 70 THz to 3 PHz, the sensor achieves an impressive average absorption efficiency exceeding 97%, as demonstrated in Table II.
 This exceptional performance ensures high sensitivity and accuracy in distinguishing the electromagnetic responses of cancerous and normal exosomes, making it a highly effective tool for early-stage cancer diagnostics.